 - Unconditional positive regard – accepting the client where and how they are.

 - Congruence – the ability of the therapist to relate to the client by dropping the professional facade and being human.

-- Empathy – the ability to recognize and respond to emotions expressed by the client.
+- Empathy – the ability to recognise and respond to emotions expressed by the client.

-A five‐year evaluation of the effectiveness of person‐centred counselling in routine clinical practice in primary care.
+A five‐year evaluation of the effectiveness of person‐centred counselling in routine clinical practice in primary care concluded that: